SeldonIO/sig-mlops-seldon-jenkins-x/README.md

 For this, we will have to add a couple of things, including:

 1. The task in the `jenkins-x.yml` file that would allow us to build and push the image
+2. Adding an authentication token so we can push images
-2. The config in the `jenkins-x.yml` to provide docker authentications (to push images)
+3. Mounting the docker config in the `jenkins-x.yml` to provide docker authentications (to push images)
-3. A script that starts a docker daemon and then builds+psuhes the images
+4. A script that starts a docker daemon and then builds+psuhes the images

 #### JX Task to Build and Push image